-For more information on the Fifth Third Bank Michigan State Fair at the Suburban Collection Showplace in Novi, see the Metro Parent calendar listing.
+To learn more about the 2015 Fifth Third Bank Michigan State Fair, Novi, at Suburban Collection Showplace – and even more festivals in Michigan – visit the Metro Parent calendar.